Skip to main content

 • Forwards ports 3000 and 8080

-Multiple Dev Container Configurations
+Multiple Dev Container configurations

 You can manage multiple Dev Container configurations using Ona projects.
 This allows you to define different environments for: